Police say they banged on Breonna Taylor's door 30 to 90 seconds - recordings | Law-Order

 Kentucky's attorney general on Friday released audio recordings of the grand jury proceedings that cleared three policemen of homicide charges in Taylor's death, offering a rare peek at the inner workings of a grand jury, which is normally kept secret.
 The grand jury last week cleared the two white officers who shot Taylor and charged a third with wanton endangerment for stray bullets that hit a neighboring apartment in the March 13 raid.

 "It probably lasted between 45 seconds and a minute, banging on the door," Mattingly said.
 He went on to describe how a colleague broke in the door and he was first to enter the apartment, soon to encounter Walker with a gun about 20 feet away.
-Walker fired first.
-"As soon as the shot was fired I could feel the heat in my leg.
-So I just returned fire.
-Got four rounds off," said Mattingly, who later fired two more shots before retreating because of his wound.
+Walker fired first, and Mattingly then fired with six rounds.

-Multiple witnesses told reporters they did not hear any police announcement.
-The search warrant did not require them to knock, but police said they chose to do so anyway.
-Kentucky Attorney General Daniel Cameron, the special prosecutor in the case, has said only one witness has verified the police account of their announcement, and that witness changed his story.

-The witness first told investigators in March that he did not hear police identify themselves but two month later, in a follow-up interview with investigators, the witness said he heard officers knock and announce, the Louisville Courier Journal reported, citing investigative documents.
-Cameron revealed in a Louisville television interview on Tuesday that he recommended only the one endangerment charge that was returned, saying the grand jury had the responsibility to bring additional charges if it believed they were warranted.
+Cameron, the special prosecutor, has said only one witness verified the police account of their announcement, and he changed his story.
+The witness first told investigators in March he did not hear police identify themselves but two month later, in a follow-up interview, the witness said he heard officers knock and announce, according to an investigator who testified before the grand jury.
+That investigator said there may have been "a language barrier" with the foreign-born witness.

-Prosecutors have wide leeway in how to present evidence to a grand jury, which then decides whether to bring charges.
-Nine of the 12 grand jurors must agree on a charge in order to return an indictment.
-Hollywood celebrities and professional athletes have supported street protests calling for the arrest of the officers and demanding justice for Taylor, a 26-year-old Black emergency medical technician.

-The Taylor family has won a $12 million wrongful death settlement from the city of Louisville but still asked for the evidence to be made public, questioning whether Cameron sought to shield the officers from criminal liability.
-The Kentucky governor, Louisville's mayor and even a member of the grand jury itself had called for the proceedings to be released, increasing the pressure on Cameron, a Black Republican whom President Donald Trump has praised as a rising star in the party.
+Cosgrove described the experience disorienting, with bright muzzle flashes interrupting the darkness, and then learning that Mattingly had been shot.
+He said he only realized after the fact that he had started firing his gun.
+"It's like a surreal thing," Cosgrove said.

+When the shooting started, Hankison said he fired from outside through sliding glass doors and continued to move to his left.
+He then fired through what he believed to be a bedroom window where he saw more flashes light up the room, which he mistook as if either Walker or Taylor was holding an AR-15 or other long gun.
+Walker's single round came from a 9 mm handgun.
+Taylor was unarmed.

 ALSO READ